Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Model and identification

-Assumption \ref{As:inf_puh} states that permanent unobserved heterogeneity enters the model as random coefficients.
+Assumption \ref{As:inf_puh}(i) states that permanent unobserved heterogeneity enters the model as an unobserved state variable.
 The restrictions placed on its distribution are mild.
-First, it allows, but does require, the distribution to have uncountable support.
-This is a point of departure from the existing literature, where the support is assumed to have a known finite number of support points \parencite{kasahara2009nonparametric,hu2012nonparametric}.
-Assumption \ref{As:inf_puh} allows there to be infinitely many types of agents, but nests the standard finite-types assumption as a special case.
-Second, no restrictions are placed on the dependence between the observed state variable and permanent unobserved heterogeneity, which is standard in this literature.
+First, it allows the distribution to have uncountable support.
+Intuitively this means there may be infinitely many types of agents.\footnote{ One may replace the probability density function in Assumption \ref{As:inf_puh}(i) with probability mass function and the subsequent results go through with minor modification.
+That is, the results allow for the typical assumption of finitely many types as a special case.} Second, there may be arbitrary dependence between the initial state variable and permanent unobserved heterogeneity.